 - Enabling people with disabilities to access our activities and utilize our services by offering assistive devices and measures whenever possible.

 - Communicating with a person with a disability in a manner that takes into account his or her disability.

 - Allowing people with disabilities to bring their guide dog or service animal with them to areas of the premises that are open to the public.

 - Permitting access for people with disabilities to have a support person accompany them and ensuring that they have access to their support person while on our premises.

 - Training staff and volunteers about key principles and accessibility strategies and tools (i.e. Accessibility workshop and Accessibility Booklet).

-- Establishing a process for people to provide feedback on how activities or services are delivered and explaining how YPT will respond to any feedback and what action will be taken.
+- Promoting a process for people to provide feedback on how activities or services are delivered, as well as explaining how YPT will respond to any feedback and what action will be taken as a result.
 It is the responsibility of every staff member to be attentive to the concerns of patrons, their families, teachers, students and visitors and to resolve concerns related to accessibility.
-There are a number of strategies that are available to those individuals to provide feedback regarding accessibility.

 Principles of Customer Service